Carlo Dell'Avalle

-Carlo Dell'Avalle (Milan, 24 April 1861-10 December 1917) was an Italian politician, and the first secretary of the Italian Socialist Party.
+Carlo Dell'Avalle (Milan, 24 April 1861 – 10 December 1917) was an Italian politician, and the first secretary of the Italian Socialist Party.

 Early career

 Son of Nicola and Adelaide Giani, he ran away from home at the age of eleven to avoid his family's chosen career for him in the church, in the college of the Barnabites in Milan.
 He worked as a printer, accompanying his activity with political interests and union organization.
 Initially close to the republican movement, he eventually espoused socialist ideas which in those years were spreading with the development of Italian industry.

 In 1882 he founded the "Società Genio e Lavoro", which brought together the main workers' organizations of the Milan, including the railway workers and the workers of Pirelli.

 In August 1889 he founded the weekly L'Italia Operaia.
 In 1891, at the Italian workers congress of in Milan, he proposed the formation of a political party based on socialist ideas.
 This idea was welcomed by leading members of the movement, such as Filippo Turati and Antonio Maffi, who proposed the name of the Italian Workers' Party.
 Negotiations took place over the following months between a number of organisations, leading to the establishment of the Italian Party of Workers in Genoa in 1892.
-Dell'Avalle was appointed first secretary of the new party.
+Dell'Avalle was appointed the first secretary of the new party.